 From there, we just spent a lot of time trying to make sure that everything reinforced those few simple ideas.
 You'd have trees, which should eventually grow and actually make a bigger, taller volume of space then the berms themselves.
 There'd be this cylinder you'll be in with views of the monument, and these axial views on the streets to the monument, which is actually a very handsome and wonderful beaux arts monument in this neo-classical way with the column with the beaks of ships, these Roman ship prows with a statue of Christopher Columbus on the top.
 The benches, and the pavement, and the walls are all kind of simple.
 The vision was: "I'll bet if you could get out there safely and isolate it from the traffic, it'd be a cool place to be."
 And it turns out it is.
 You can go there in the middle of the night now and there's young people meeting each other and just hanging out.
 A place that never existed before is full of people all the time.

-Canary Wharf in London has changed from a derelict brown field into to one of the financial centers of Europe with the help of your landscape architecture.
+Canary Wharf in London has changed from a derelict brownfield into one of the financial centers of Europe with the help of your landscape architecture.
 How does landscape relate to the financial industry?
 Do you see any connection between the typical environment or landscape of the financial community and the current problems in this industry?

 One could make a lot of flip remarks about green and the relationship to money and wealthy people.
 People in finance have always been able to afford good environments and tend to spoil themselves with nice places.
 Some of our clients have been involved in the world of commerce and business and done well.
 But I would say that in most of the great cities, London, Frankfurt, Paris, Berlin, and New York especially, you will find an aggregation of people in finance and commerce.
 They tend to want to be near each other for community and communication and for meeting and running into each other and having meals.
 It's a very normal social behavior.
 It's just like jewelry row, where all the jewelers are together.
 It's common to have bankers and financiers and traders and brokers all being close together.
 They tend to be in urban, dense places.